Financial Aid & Scholarships - Undergraduate

 To be considered for University-wide Financial Aid — scholarships, grants, loans and work-study employment — students must file the Free Application for Federal Student Aid (FAFSA).
 For priority consideration, the FAFSA should be filed between October 1 and February 1 using the school code (002221) and listing the University of Massachusetts Amherst.

-Music Awards For Incoming Students:
+Music Awards For Incoming Students (Music majors only):

 Chancellor's Talent Awards (CTA)